ltminh128/stroke-detection/README.md

 # Stroke Detection

-Detects facial drooping, a key sign of stroke, using a webcam and machine learning.
+Detects facial drooping, a key sign of stroke, using a webcam and ML/DL.

 ## How it works
 Uses MediaPipe to extract 18 facial landmark features (mouth asymmetry, eye asymmetry, brow asymmetry) and a Random Forest classifier to predict stroke risk in real time.